Another day, another UV filter that gets a bad rep.

 First one on the witness stand: Octinoxate.
 It’s accused of causing cancer and hormonal imbalances.
 Is this true?
 Let’s examine the evidence:

 Octinoxate is the easy-to-remember name for Octyl methoxycinnamate.
 For the nerds among you, it’s an ester formed from 2-Ethylhexanol and Methoxycinnamic Acid.

 Octinoxate is an UVB filter.
-This means it protects skin only from UVB rays and the sunburns and DNA damage their cause.
+It protects skin only from UVB rays and the sunburns and DNA damage they cause.

 According to smartskincare.com, “when exposed to sunlight octyl methoxycinnamate is converted into a less UV absorbent form (from E-octyl-p-methoxycinnamate into a Z-octyl-p-methoxycinnamate)”.

 In plain English, this means that when you expose it to sunlight (and it needs to be exposed to sunlight or what’s the point of wearing sunscreen?), it loses some of its effectiveness.

 Thankfully, there’s a workaround.
 Add other UV filters that can prevent this conversion, such as Tinosorb M.

 Related: Is Tinosorb The Perfect UV Filter?

 Is your sunscreen up to the job?
 Download your FREE “Sunscreen Audit” cheatsheet below and make sure your sunscreen is both safe AND effective: